A. All of the following:

 A comprehensive study of selected financial accounting topics, the course considers financial statements, short-term receivables and payables, inventories, plant assets, intangible assets, depreciation, current liabilities, contingencies and long-term liabilities.
 Similarities and differences between U.S. generally accepted accounting principles and international financial reporting standards are considered throughout the course.

-This course is designed to introduce the concept of business analytics.
-Analytics helps businesses make better decisions by using sound judgment and data.
-This is a skill development class that explores how statistics are used in business.
+This course is designed to introduce the concept of data science in business.
+The application of data science helps businesses make informed decisions by using sound judgment and data.
+This is a skill development class that explores how statistics, optimization models, and key performance indicators are used in business.
 Students in this course will leave with a specialized skillset used in a variety of roles within an organization.
+Storytelling skills are taught and a final project is required.

 The topics and projects for this course vary according to the needs and interests of business majors.